 This procedure essentially allows me to be copied on any IRS notice that may be coming your way.
 I have frequently had the pleasure of calling a client at work to tell them that they would be receiving a notice from the IRS when they got home that evening, but that I had already contacted the IRS and addressed it, and the matter had been favorably resolved.
 That is in fact the “gold standard” in my office, and there is no charge for that follow up either.
 (Note however, that whenever you receive a notice, you should make sure we have seen a copy.
-Sometimes the IRS does not copy us, and many states (such as Massachusetts) never send us copies.)
+Sometimes the IRS or the Mass DOR does not copy us, and many states never send us copies.)

 Well, now that you mention it, I would ask potential new tax preparation clients to ask themselves a question before reaching out to me.
 “Are you looking for an ongoing professional relationship or is this a one time thing?”